Mausoleum of Constantina: Mosaics

-The mosaics of Santa Costanza are important examples of Early Christian art, and even rarer examples of secular palace ceiling mosaics.
-The apses, central dome, and ambulatory all had mosaic decoration, though that in the dome no longer survives.
+The mosaics of Santa Costanza are important examples of Early Christian art and secular palace ceiling mosaics.
+The apses, central dome, and ambulatory all had mosaic decoration.

 As evidenced by surviving Renaissance-era illustrations the church was likely once covered with mosaic decoration but today all that remains are those in the two apses and those in the ring barrel vault.
 In particular, the ring vault mosaics are well preserved and consist of eleven divisions of ornamental motifs, some of which are repeated.
 The mosaics here were composed using pieces of marble unlike the composition using glass cubes that would become popular in later works.
 The use of color is significant as the mosaics encompass a narrow range of colors including dark green, brown, red and yellow on a relatively plain light backdrop.
 This color scheme is comparable to earlier Roman mosaic compositions of the first half of the fourth century and dates these compositions to very soon after the completion of the structure as opposed to being later additions.